-When your thyroid hormone levels go down, the number on your scale sometimes goes up.
+When the amount of thyroid hormone your body makes goes down, the number on your scale sometimes goes up.
 But there are lots of ways you can take control of your weight.

 Thyroid and Your Weight

-Your thyroid gland sends hormones into the bloodstream that help regulate metabolism -- the process that controls how your body uses energy.
-When you don’t make enough of these hormones, it slows down.
+Your thyroid gland sends hormones into the bloodstream that help keep your metabolism in check.
+When you don’t make enough of these hormones, that process slows down.

 That puts the brakes on body functions.
 You might feel cold, tired, or sluggish.
-Your body may also hang on to salt and water, which causes bloating.
+Your body may also hang on to salt and water.
+That causes bloating.

-You might put on a few pounds -- but not too many.
+You might put on a few pounds -- a few.
 Only about 10% of your total weight gain is likely due to the water and salt that your body keeps because of hypothyroidism.

 "People with hypothyroidism often have gained quite a bit of weight before their diagnosis," says nutrition coach Cheryl Harris, RD.
 "They may experience fatigue, and that makes it harder to have the energy to eat well and exercise regularly."